 If mailing your payment, please mail to the San Miguel County Treasurer's Office, PO Box 488, Telluride, CO, 81435.
 We do not receive mail delivery at the street address.
 Please include the payment coupon for each property.

 We accept postmark for determining timeliness of payment for the three major tax payment deadlines.
 For other payments such as redemptions, the payment must be actually received in the office by deadline for the payment to be on time.

 Overnight Delivery or In Person

-Payments may be made in person or sent overnight to the Treasurer's Office on the main floor back portion of the County Courthouse, 305 W Colorado Ave, Telluride, CO, 81435.
+Payments may be made in person or sent overnight to the Treasurer's Office in the County Courthouse, 305 W Colorado Ave, Telluride, CO, 81435.
 Office hours are Monday - Friday, 9am - 4:45pm.